Antigua and Barbuda prefers repatriation of Choksi from Dominica to India directly: Local media | Law-Order

 His lawyers alleged that he was kidnapped from Jolly Harbour in Antigua by policemen looking like Antiguan and Indian and brought to Dominica on a boat.

-A Dominica High Court is hearing an Habeas Corpus petition filed on behalf of Choksi challenging his illegal detention.
+A Dominica High Court is hearing a habeas corpus petition filed on behalf of Choksi challenging his illegal detention.

-He was also brought before Roseau Magistrate, on the orders of High Court, to answer charges of illegal entry where he pleaded not guilty but was denied bail.
+He was also brought before a Roseau magistrate, on the orders of High Court, to answer charges of illegal entry where he pleaded not guilty but was denied bail.

-Choksi and his nephew Nirav Modi had fled India in the first week of January, 2018 weeks before Rs 13,500 crore scam in the Punjab National Bank (PNB) rocked the Indian banking industry.
+Choksi and his nephew Nirav Modi had fled India in the first week of January, 2018 weeks before Rs 13,500 crore scam in Punjab National Bank rocked Indian banking industry.

-The duo allegedly bribed the officials of the state-run bank to get Letters of Undertaking on the basis of which they availed loans from overseas banks which remained unpaid.
+The duo allegedly bribed the officials of state run bank to get Letters of Undertaking on the basis of which they availed from overseas banks which remained unpaid.

-The allegedly corrupt officials did not enter these LoUs in the core banking software of the PNB thus evading any scrutiny.

-The non-payment of these LoUs or bank guarantees worth Rs 13,500 crore resulted in default and became a liability on the bank.
+The allegedly corrupt officials did not enter these LoUs in the core banking software of PNB thus evading any scrutiny.
+The non payment of these LoUs or bank guarantees worth Rs 13,500 crore resulted in default and became a liability on bank.

 Modi escaped to Europe and was finally held in London where he is contesting his extradition to India while Choksi took citizenship of Antigua and Barbuda in 2017 where he had been staying since his escape from Delhi.